sgarcia0206/comp122-f23/format-encodings/notes_10_02.md

 ## Announcements:
    1. Git Merge Conflicts
       - Such conflicts are common
-        - changes you made versus changes made by others my induce conflicts
+        - changes you made versus changes made by others may induce conflicts
         - you are required to resolve conflicts as part of the development process

       - bin/MIPS_OS_Interface.class